British Retail Consortium definition

 The BRC releases several different pieces of monthly data, such as the Retail Sales Monitor (RSM) report and the Shop Price Index (SPI), that provide detailed insights into the performance of the retail industry.

 Although not members, many banks and financial service providers such as Santander, Lloyds and PayPal are ‘associates’ of the BRC.
-Associates get access to exclusive data and analysis from the retail industry that contains valuable information such as consumer habits and behaviour.
+Associates get access to exclusive data and analysis from the retail industry that contains valuable information such as consumer habits and behavior.
 They also gain direct commercial links to all retail members.

 In joining the BRC, retail members get brand and profit protection, as well as expert regulatory and operational assistance.